Plaza de Teucro: Description

 It is a square designed on an almost rectangular plan, bordered by Pazos.
 It is an urban square of geometric proportions, rectangular and slightly irregular on its southern side.
 Princesa Street in its upper part (separated from it by a small drop) and Real Street in its lower part (separated by a small wall, a fountain and a balustrade) run alongside the square.

 The square is surrounded by large Pazos of noble families: to the north the pazo of Gago and Montenegro, to the east the pazo of the Marquis of Aranda, to the south the palace of the Counts of San Román and to the west noble houses with arcades such as that of the Pita family.

-The pazo of the Marquis of Aranda is located at a lower level at the level of Calle Real.
+The pazo of the Marquis of Aranda is located at a lower level at the level of Real Street.
 Closing the eastern part of the square and in front of this pazo is a monumental stone fountain built in 1970 attached to the small wall that closes the square on the eastern side.
 The square has six stone benches and twelve orange trees lined up symmetrically on its north and south sides.